heavencandle/BackseatDriver/readme.md

     streamlit run app.py
     ```
 3. Interact with the application:
     - Use the web interface to upload images and enter natural language commands.
     - The application will display the simulation and the vehicle's actions based on the commands provided.

+## Acknowledgments
+CARLA Simulator
+Streamlit
+PyTorch
+Hugging Face Transformers